Juanfrank/AA_CombatExtendedPatch/README.md

 # AA_CombatExtendedPatch
 Alpha Animals Combat Extended Patch for CE/RimWorld 1.1

-**ALERT: It could potentially be unbalanced in the current state, but it's 100% functional**

 ## Disclaimer ##
 I do not own nor have any intellectual property rights over Alpha Animals, RimWorld nor Combat Extended.
 This is a voluntary project made for the purpose of making both these mods be compatible with each other.